Breaking the curse of dimensionality in conditional moment inequalities for discrete choice models: Conditional moment inequalities for a binary choice model

 The event $X^{\prime }\beta \geq \varepsilon $ determining the choice is invariant with respect to an arbitrary positive scalar multiplying both sides of the inequality.
-Therefore, parameter scale is not identified; following the literature (e.g., Horowitz\thinspace (1992)), we assume Condition \ref{continuous covariate} (i) for scale normalization.
-Condition \ref{continuous covariate} (i) and (ii) together imply that the model admits at least one continuous covariate.
-Condition \ref{condition 1} (i), due to Manski\thinspace (1985, 1988), is a quantile independence assumption and allows for nonparametric specification of the preference shock with a general form of heteroskedasticity.
-Condition \ref{condition 1} (ii) implies that, for all $x\in \Gamma _{X}$, $P(\varepsilon \leq t|X=x)$ is strictily increasing in $t$ around the neighborhood of the point $t=0$.
-This is a fairly weak restriction which includes yet is not confined to the case where the distribution of $\varepsilon $ conditional on $X$ has a density that is everywhere positive on $\mathbb{R}$.
+Therefore, the scale of $\beta$ is not identified; following the literature (e.g., \citet{horowitz1992}), we assume Condition \ref{continuous covariate} (i) for scale normalization.
+Condition \ref {continuous covariate} (i) and (ii) together imply that the model admits at least one continuous covariate.
+Condition \ref{condition 1} (i), due to \citet{Manski1985, Manski1988}, is a quantile independence assumption and allows for nonparametric specification of the preference shock with a general form of heteroskedasticity.
+Condition \ref{condition 1} (ii) implies that, for all $x\in \Gamma _{X}$, $P(\varepsilon \leq t|X=x)$ is strictly increasing in $t$ around the neighborhood of the point $t=0$.
+This is a fairly weak restriction which is not confined to the case where the distribution of $\varepsilon $ conditional on $X$ has a Lebesgue density that is everywhere positive on $\mathbb{R}$.